CLIENT ACCOUNTS

 Small businesses need your help

 Because many small employers may have never considered implementing retirement plans prior to the introduction of new state programs, the opportunity to educate and assist these business owners is vast.
-While many may not be eager to take on this new responsibility, retirement plan professionals have the tools and resources to help make the experience better.
+While some may not be eager to take on this new responsibility, retirement plan professionals have the tools and resources to help make the experience better.

 Some questions to ask about the arrangements in your state include: